- Multi-billionaire funder of leftwing causes and groups

 In August 2005, when the Democracy Alliance was just getting off the ground, George Soros's Open Society Institute helped establish yet another new organization—the Progressive Legislative Action Network, or PLAN.
 Furnishing state legislatures with prewritten “model” legislation reflecting leftist agendas, this group was part and parcel of Soros's methodical campaign to shift American politics and public attitudes toward the left—by gaining a foothold inside the corridors of power on a state-by-state basis.

-Then, in July 2006, Democracy Alliance partner Michael Kieschnick collaborated with Becky Bond (who also had affiliations with Working Assets and the New Organizing Institute) and James Rucker (who co-founded Color of Change and formerly served as director of grassroots mobilization for MoveOn.org Political Action and Moveon.org Civic Action) to launch a major new initiative called the Secretary of State Project (SoSP).
+Then, in July 2006, Democracy Alliance partner Michael Kieschnick collaborated with Becky Bond (who also had affiliations with the New Organizing Institute and Working Assets) and James Rucker (who co-founded Color of Change and formerly served as director of grassroots mobilization for MoveOn.org Political Action and Moveon.org Civic Action) to launch a major new initiative called the Secretary of State Project (SoSP).
 This “527 committee” was devoted to helping Democrats win secretary-of-state elections in crucial “swing” states—i.e., states where the margin of victory in the 2004 presidential election had been 120,000 votes or less.
 One of the principal duties of the secretary of state is to serve as the chief election officer who certifies candidates as well as election results in his or her state.
 The holder of this office, then, can potentially play a key role in determining the winner of a close election.
 Numerous Democracy Alliance partners became funders of SoSP.
 Soros was one of them.
 In 2008, for instance, he personally gave $10,000 to the Project.

 SOROS HELPS CREATE TWO NEW PRO-DEMOCRAT GROUPS